matthew-nm/Dockerized-Django/README.md

 To run Django in debug mode, either change the local `.env` debug variable, or run `export DJANGO_DEBUG=True` in console window before starting containers.

 ### Running

+> Note: If you would like the db-admin configuration to be persistent, see note in docker-compose.override.yml

 Perform initial database migration to create superuser,
 ```